Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 Exchange rate impact

-The impact of foreign exchange rates on a property sale is another area to be aware of, as transactions are usually made in foreign currency but UK reporting is in sterling.
+Another area to be aware of is the impact of foreign exchange rates on a property sale.
+Transactions are usually made in foreign currency, but UK reporting is in sterling.

-For the purposes of calculating CGT on gains, HMRC takes whatever is paid in foreign currency on the day of purchase and converts it into sterling at that time, and the same when the property is sold.
+To calculate CGT on gains, HMRC takes whatever is paid in foreign currency on the day of purchase and converts it into sterling at that time, and the same is true when the property is sold.

-Also, fluctuating foreign exchange rates can lead to currency gains or losses with implications for CGT.
-Hypothetically, if you bought and sold an overseas property for the same amount in US dollars there would no currency gain in the US but you would almost inevitably end up with a currency loss or gain in sterling.
+Also, fluctuating foreign exchange rates can lead to currency gains or losses, which has implications for CGT.
+Hypothetically, if you bought and sold an overseas property for the same amount in US dollars, there would be no currency gain in the US – but you would almost inevitably end up with a currency loss or gain in sterling.

 Timing is critical